-Simon Downes from Canstar identified the immediate catalyst, if not the underlying cause: “The problem is not enough [people] went there.
+Simon Downes from Canstar identified the immediate catalyst of both failures, if not the underlying cause: “The problem is not enough [people] went there.
 That’s what killed it — they didn’t get people through the door.”
 His comment was in reference to Masters’ malaise, however can be equally applied to Dick Smith.
 As mentioned in their ASX Announcement regarding voluntary administration, Dick Smith’s “sales and cash generation in December were below management expectations, continuing a trend experienced during 2Q2016”.
 Translation: despite slashing prices and doubling down on advertising spend, not enough people walked through their doors and made a purchase.

 Whilst the catalyst is obvious, the underlying reasons require more thought.
 Why did not enough people walk through the doors of these major brands to make them viable?
 It’s impossible in the space of one article to determine and cover every factor that contributed to each individual situation, but there is one common factor that stands out: a failure of both organisations to define or understand their target market and effectively service its needs.
 Both Masters and Dick Smith are guilty of this critical misstep, although in slightly different ways:

 Masters attempted to import Lowe’s American model into Australia, assuming it would work for their target market here without putting nearly enough thought into it.
 As CBA analyst Andrew McLennan correctly pointed out in this WSJ article, Masters aggressively rolled out new stores before making sure customers wanted to buy what it was offering.